Debanshusam/lfcs/EssentialCommands.md

     * :%s/one/ONE/g - replace all occurrences of one with ONE

-      :%s/one/ONE - replace first occurrences of one with INE
+      :%s/one/ONE - replace first occurrences of one with ONE

   * Cut and paste: